The Huntsman: Winter's War

 The Huntsman: Winter's War is a 2016 American fantasy action-adventure romance film.
 Billed as both a prequel and sequel to Snow White & the Huntsman (2012), it marks the directorial debut of Cedric Nicolas-Troyan.
 (Note: He was a visual effects supervisor and second unit director on the first film.)
 It takes place before and after the events of the first film.
 The screenplay was written by Craig Mazin and Evan Spiliotopoulos and is based on characters created by Evan Daugherty.
 (Note: These, like the first film, were inspired by the fairy tale "Snow White" compiled by the Brothers Grimm, as well as "The Snow Queen" by Hans Christian Andersen.)
 Chris Hemsworth, Charlize Theron, Nick Frost and Sam Claflin reprised their roles from the first film, with Emily Blunt, Jessica Chastain and Rob Brydon joining.

-The Huntsman: Winter's War premiered in Hamburg in March 2016, and was released in the United States on April 22, 2016, by Universal Pictures to negative reviews from critics.
-Praise was directed at the visuals and cast but many felt the film was unnecessary.
-It grossed $165 million worldwide against a $115 million production budget, becoming a box office bomb.
+The Huntsman: Winter's War premiered in Hamburg in March 2016, and was released in the United States on April 22, 2016, by Universal Pictures to negative reviews from critics and grossed $165 million worldwide against a $115 million production budget.